-If the department is notified of an upcoming monitoring visit or audit from a granting agency, the assigned Accounting Manager at GAD must be notified.
+If the department is notified of an upcoming monitoring visit or audit from a granting agency, the Grants Administrator at GAD must be notified.
 GAD staff is required to attend all entrance and exit conferences with granting agencies.

 The Single Audit is an audit performed by an independent audit firm on all federal and state grant funds received by the City.
 The Single Audit tests for accurate reporting of expenditures, allowable expenditures, compliance with the grant agreement and internal controls.
 Findings can adversely affect current and future funding, as well as other financial outcomes related to bonds and City's financial rating.
-Findings can also increase the number of site visits by funding agencies to perform monitoring.
+Findings can also increase the number of site visits by funding agencies to conduct site monitoring and or desk audits.